Nagacan/AHT21/README.md

     i2cset (write to an I²C device)
     i2cdump (dump contents of an I²C device)

-Now you need to install the senesor library, for this you need to make a virtual environment. because Debian-based systems (including Raspberry Pi OS) now use a stricter package management system to prevent conflicts between system-installed and user-installed Python packages
+Now you need to install the senesor library, for this you need to make a virtual environment. because Debian-based systems (including Raspberry Pi OS)  use a stricter package management system to prevent conflicts between system-installed and user-installed Python packages
 Type this into the terminal
 mkdir ~/AHT21 #(this makes a folder in the directory called AHT21; to keep everything organized) then go into tthe folder with cd AHT21/ ## important, always remember to go into this folder, to get access to the folders etc, or clarify your directory/file location.